 If you used the weed killer Roundup and have been diagnosed with Non-Hodgkin’s Lymphoma, you may qualify for financial compensation.

 Roundup is a popular herbicide manufactured by Monsanto Company.
-Introduced to the markets in the 1970s, Roundup has become one of America’s leading commercial and retail weed killers, being described as the “most widely applied pesticide worldwide” by the Europe Environmental Sciences journal.
+Introduced to markets in the 1970s, Roundup has become one of America’s leading commercial and retail weed killers, being described as the “most widely applied pesticide worldwide.”

-Until recently Roundup was believed to be non-harmful to humans due to the fact that the targeted amino acid was not found in humans; however, new research shows that the chemical compounds within Roundup are not as harmless as Monsanto wants you to believe.
+Until recently, Roundup was believed to be non-harmful to humans; however, new research shows that the chemical compounds within Roundup are not as harmless as Monsanto wants you to believe.

 In 2015, the International Agency for Research on Cancer (IARC) and the American Cancer Society classified glyphosate, Roundup’s active ingredient, as a Group Two carcinogen.
 Group Two carcinogens are considered to be “probably” harmful to humans.
 Elevating Roundup to IARC Group Two is significant; for example, the pesticide DDT is a Group Two carcinogen.
 It was banned in the United States in 1972.